-Since there were several middle-class groups that were organized and active, political competition in Coahuila increased greatly, which generated a fierce fight between Maderistas and Reyistas, especially after Bernardo Reyes returned from Europe and accepted a presidential candidacy to compete against Madero.
-Furthermore, during 1911 and 1912 there were many labor conflicts in Coahuila, especially around the mines.
+Since several middle-class groups were organized and active, political competition in Coahuila increased greatly, which generated a fierce fight between Maderistas and Reyistas, especially after Bernardo Reyes returned from Europe and accepted a presidential candidacy to compete against Madero.
+Furthermore, between 1911 and 1912 there were many labor conflicts in Coahuila, especially around the mines.
 Expressions against foreigners and demands for better living conditions also became very frequent.

 For all these reasons, Carranza decided to concentrate on the restoration of peace.
 He also did his best to ensure that the Constitution was respected and justice worked in his state.
 However, he recognized that to restore peace, some of the demands of the revolutionaries would have to be put off.
 For him, the most important thing was to carry out educational and tax reforms.

 Carranza authorized an increase in the budget for basic and intermediate education; he opened nine evening schools for adults and supported education inside prisons.
 He also eliminated personal taxes and other obligations he considered unfair or inefficient.
 To serve workers, he created special commissions to mediate between employees and industries.
 Furthermore, he began a campaign to improve health conditions in the state, which yielded its first results by the fall of 1911.